०१

 Fermentation workshop

-The eating works the same way.
-I order the thing I don't recognise.
-Curiosity first, always.
-But the loyalties run deep too — litti chokha non-negotiable in Patna, Hyderabadi mutton biryani, a good sandwich (that takes me to Antwerp), momos done right.
+Eating is similar.
+I'll usually order the thing I don't recognise.
+But there are loyalties too — litti chokha when I'm in Patna, Hyderabadi mutton biryani, Darjeeling momos, and a good sandwich that can still take me straight back to Antwerp.

 Practice